RESEARCH STARTER

 The following year, Peet costarred in the romantic comedy Something’s Gotta Give, alongside veteran actors Diane Keaton and Jack Nicholson, playing the young girlfriend of Nicholson’s character.
 She went on to play a supporting role in the 2005 Woody Allen film Melinda and Melinda, and later that year she starred opposite Ashton Kutcher in the romantic comedy A Lot Like Love.
 Also in 2005, Peet had a major role in Syriana, a political thriller based loosely on the experiences of a CIA agent in the Middle East.
 The film was a commercial and critical success, earning a nomination for the Academy Award for best original screenplay.

 Peet returned to the stage in 2006, starring in the Broadway production of the Neil Simon play Barefoot in the Park.
-That year she also took on a prominent role in the NBC dramedy Studio 60 on the Sunset Strip, created by veteran screenwriter Aaron Sorkin.
+That year, she also took on a prominent role in the NBC dramedy Studio 60 on the Sunset Strip, created by veteran screenwriter Aaron Sorkin.
 The series was nominated for numerous awards but was canceled in 2007 after one season.
 Peet continued to appear in films throughout the late 2000s, playing supporting roles in Martian Child (2007) and What Doesn’t Kill You (2008).
-In 2009 she costarred in the blockbuster disaster film 2012 with John Cusack, with whom she had previously appeared in several films.
-The following year she appeared alongside Saving Silverman costar Jack Black in a modernized adaptation of Jonathan Swift’s Gulliver’s Travels and also costarred in the independent film Please Give.
+In 2009, she costarred in the blockbuster disaster film 2012 with John Cusack.
+The following year, she appeared alongside Saving Silverman costar Jack Black in a modernized adaptation of Jonathan Swift’s Gulliver’s Travels and also costarred in the independent film Please Give.

-In addition to acting, Pete has also written two plays.
+In addition to acting, Peet has also written two plays.
 In the spring of 2013, the Off-Broadway Manhattan Theatre Club announced that the company would perform the play The Commons of Pensacola, written by Peet, during the 2013–14 season.
-Directed by Lynne Meadow and starring Blythe Danner and Jessica Parker, Peet's play about the wife and daughter of a convicted Wall Street scammer a received mixed critical reviews.
-Peet's second play, Our Very Own Carlin McCullough, about a tennis prodigy caught between her mother and her coach, was commissioned by the Geffen Playhouse's New Play Development program and premiered at the Geffen Playhouse in Los Angeles in mid-2018.
-Critics praised Peet's drama for its take on youth athletes and competitive sports.
+Directed by Lynne Meadow and starring Blythe Danner and Jessica Parker, Peet’s play about the wife and daughter of a convicted Wall Street scammer received mixed critical reviews.
+Peet’s second play, Our Very Own Carlin McCullough, about a tennis prodigy caught between her mother and her coach, was commissioned by the Geffen Playhouse’s New Play Development program and premiered at the Geffen Playhouse in Los Angeles in mid-2018.
+Critics praised Peet’s drama for its take on youth athletes and competitive sports.
+Peet also added television writing and production to her portfolio, contributing to series projects such as the Netflix dramedy The Chair (2021) in the 2020s.

 Impact